 Feelings of tiredness or weakness after a headache has subsided.

-Migraines are thought to be caused by a change of the level of the hormone Serotonin.
-Low levels of Serotonin cause a constriction of the blood vessels in the brain which may cause the 'aura'.
+Migraines are thought to be caused by a change in the level of the hormone Serotonin.
+Low levels of Serotonin cause a constriction of the blood vessels in the brain which may cause the ‘aura’.
 They then expand again, causing a rush of blood to the brain and the resultant headache.

-Due to the connection with hormones, women often experience migraines, before, during or just after their monthly period.
+Due to the connection with hormones, women often experience migraines, before, during, or just after their monthly period.

 There is no cure for migraines, although many forms of treatment have been shown to either ease them when they arrive or reduce their frequency.